Blackburn South

 Table Chart PROFILE FAQ

 Blackburn South has 47 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 2,430 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average located 225 meters from the nearest stop.
+These stops are served by 11 different routes that together facilitate 1,916 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living within 225 meters of the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 84%, while train usage stands at 7%.
+On average, there are 1.3 vehicles per dwelling in Blackburn South.

 Frequently Asked Questions - Transport